If you want to make it in girls softball in Brooklyn, you better know how to chant

 HERSHIPS: Mina's softball team is called the Renegades.

-MINA: We dominated in our last game.
-We won 20 to 8, so I have a good feeling about this.
+MINA: We dominated in our last game and we won 20-8, so I have a good feeling about this.
 We can do it.

 MAEWYN DONALDSON: Uh, uh (ph).